Deception Pass Park Foundation

 How does Deception Pass Park Foundation spend its money?

 Deception Pass Park Foundation directs 90% of its spending to programs and services.
-The remaining budget covers administration and fundraising costs.
+Fundraising costs 3%.
+This exceeds the 65% industry benchmark.

 Are donations to Deception Pass Park Foundation tax-deductible?